2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-20-landing-zones.md

 A cloud landing zone is some kind of location where you put your cloud resources that will ensure your resources will be configured the way you want them.
 It differs for each cloud provider, but in Azure a landing zone is a subscription.
 This subscription has configurations applied to it so that your resources will automatically have the settings, features, or restrictions that you want.
 Each landing zone is a different subscription that may have different configurations applied to it.

-The goal here is to ensure that your resources are configured the way you want without having to remember to configure them or to make sure that someone doesn't make a change that you don't want.
+The goal here is to ensure that your resources are configured the way you want without having to remember to configure them individually or to make sure that someone doesn't make a change that you don't want.
 Here are some examples of what your landing zone may do.

 - Always add a shutdown schedule to your VMs.
 Perhaps you would apply this to a development subscription where there's no need to run the VMs overnight.
 You can enforce a shutdown schedule to be applied to the VMs so you don't have to remind your developers to shut them down each night, therefore saving :moneybag:.
+Surely your employer will recognize that and give you a bonus.
+Won't they??
+Won't they??!!
-- Apply a delete lock to all your production resources to make sure someone doesn't accidentally delete them.
+- Apply a {% include reference.html item="lock" anchor_text="delete lock" %} to all your production resources to make sure someone doesn't accidentally delete them.
-- Make sure VM diagnostics are always being sent to a Log Analytics workspace to help with troubleshooting.
+- Make sure VM diagnostics are always being sent to a {% include reference.html item="log_analytics" %} workspace to help with troubleshooting.

 Sure, you could do these manually, but that's a lot of work when you're managing a lot resources.
 And are you going to remember to do this every time you deploy a new resource?
 Also, what if a developer makes a change temporarily and forgets to set it back?
 The landing zone will make sure that these items can't be changed or reset it back to a default state if a change is made.